 - Some areas are designated as "HSNO Exempt Laboratories".
 These come under strict operational guidelines which must be followed.
 Other areas are designated workshop areas and again strict operational procedures are in place.
 Other areas designated teaching have fewer specific restrictions other than general care and attention.
 The HSNO Exempt Laboratory is designated as a "CLOSED FOOTWEAR AREA" and the wearing of open-toed footwear such as jandals or sandals in this area is not permitted.

-- First Aid: The department will provide an adequate number of suitable qualified first aiders and sufficient first aid equipment and supplies, taking into account where specific hazards exist.
+- First Aid: The school will provide an adequate number of suitable qualified first aiders and sufficient first aid equipment and supplies, taking into account where specific hazards exist.

 The following is a quick overview of what goes into constructing a Health and Safety Plan.
 This need not be a lengthy document but the aim is to get researchers to consider what hazards may exist while carrying out fieldwork and how these hazards might be managed.
 To do this we need to know: